 An approximately 1-mile segment of Ribbonwood Road (outside of the Boulder Brush Boundary) from Opalocka Road/Ribbonwood Road to the Boulder Brush Facilities site entrance off Ribbonwood Road would be improved.
-The existing 1-mile unpaved road segment ranges from 12 feet wide to 40 feet wide, and would be widened to 30 feet and paved, to allow sufficient access.
-This 30-foot paved road would continue on site for approximately 4 miles up to the high-voltage substation and switchyard site.
-The off-site and on-site segments of this roadway would be privately maintained.
+The existing 1-mile unpaved road segment ranges from 12 feet wide to 40 feet wide, and would be widened up to to 30 feet and paved, to allow sufficient access.
+This paved road would continue on site for approximately 4 miles up to the high-voltage substation and switchyard site.
+The offsite and on-site segments of this roadway would be privately maintained.